-Spondylosis (also called spinal osteoarthritis or just plain spinal arthritis) can be painful, so maybe the last thing you want to do is exercise.
-However, medical professionals do recommend that you keep your spine mobile by exercising and stretching on a regular basis.
+Spondylosis—also called spinal osteoarthritis or just plain spinal arthritis, can be painful, so maybe the last thing you want to do is exercise.
+However, medical professionals recommend that you keep your spine mobile by exercising and stretching on a regular basis.
 It should help you in the long run, even if it doesn't feel good now.
-It will help by reducing joint pain and stiffness, and it should help increase your muscle strength and endurance.
+It can help by reducing joint pain and stiffness, and it should help increase your muscle strength and endurance.
 If your muscles around your spine are working hard at supporting the spine, then you should have less pain.

-Before beginning any exercise program, you should talk it over with your doctor who will be able to refer you to a physical therapist (PT).
+- Important Consideration: Before beginning any exercise program, talk it over with your doctor who will be able to refer you to a physical therapist (PT).
 The PT can help you develop an appropriate exercise program.

 - Range-of-motion exercises: These exercises will help keep your joints moving properly.
 Range of motion exercises can also help relieve stiffness and help maintain or even increase your flexibility.